-As noted above, the Distribution will significantly reduce the New REI's system's common equity.
-Applicants believe, however, that the Distribution is both necessary and appropriate under the standards of the Act because it will have the effect of reducing the business risk profile of the regulated business.
-Further, New REI's capital structure will be improved significantly with the sale of Texas Genco and securitization of any stranded investment that is anticipated to occur in 2004.
-Net of securitization debt, New REI's projected equity capitalization will be approximately 27% in 2005, and the growth of equity as a percentage of capitalization is anticipated to continue in subsequent years.
+In the instant matter, immediately upon completion of the Distribution, New REI will have approximately 15% common equity.
+As discussed elsewhere in this Application, New REI's capital structure will be improved significantly with the sale of Texas Genco and securitization of any stranded investment in 2004 and 2005, as contemplated by Texas law.
+Net of securitization debt, New REI's projected equity capitalization will be approximately 35% in 2005, and the growth of equity as a percentage of capitalization is anticipated to continue in subsequent years.(117) Consistent with Commission precedent, and particularly in view of the reduced business risk for New REI, Applicants believe that the Distribution is not detrimental to the financial integrity of the New REI system.